legal-united-states-poker-sites

 3. Stay Disciplined

 Your bankroll should be strictly dedicated to poker.
 Avoid using it for anything else, such as unrelated expenses or other forms of gambling.
-Additionally, don't replenish your bankroll from other funds if you face losses; instead, adjust your stakes or gameplay to rebuild.
+Additionally, avoid replenishing your bankroll with additional funds after losses.
+Instead, focus on adjusting your stakes or gameplay to rebuild your bankroll responsibly.

 4. Keep Track of Your Results